-We’ve sifted through the madness to hand-pick Moja Gear’s favorite entry-level gear for climbers eager to begin sport climbing.
+We’ve sifted through the madness to create Moja Gear’s Sport Climbing Essentials Gear List.
 With careful consideration for performance, value, and functionality, we’ve deemed the following products as the best starting gear for new sport climbers.
 Recommendations are unbiased and the buying links are affiliate links—purchases made from them support our free content.

 We’ve selected the Black Diamond Half Dome Helmet as our top pick for new sport climbers.
 This is an entry-level option at a great value.
 With a highly adjustable suspension system and plenty of ventilation, this lightweight helmet will last for years and is suitable for all climbers.